Sledmine/coop-evolved/README.md

 ```
 mercury serve a30_coop_evolved team_slayer -s mimic_server coop_evolved_server
 ```
+Where `a30_coop_evolved` is the map you want to load and `team_slayer` is the gametype you want to play, you can change these values to whatever you want, but make sure the map and gametype you are using are compatible with each other.

+Here is a list of all the maps available in the mod, more maps will be added in the future:

+- a30_coop_evolved (Halo)
+- a50_coop_evolved (The Truth and Reconciliation)
+- b30_coop_evolved (The Silent Cartographer)
+- b40_coop_evolved (Assault on the Control Room)
+- c10_coop_evolved (343 Guilty Spark)
+- c20_coop_evolved (The Library)
+- d40_coop_evolved (The Maw)

 After that you should be ready to go, a terminal will appear displaying some messages like these: